 Fujiflex® metal prints are an excellent option for rooms where bright window light is less of an issue.

-A full explanation and comparison of the print styles that I offer can be found here.
+This page called 'Print Styles' provides a full explanation and comparison of the print mediums that I offer.

 How Big Should You Go?